BenLair/MyoFuse/README.md

    pip install -r requirements.txt

 2. **Download Models**:
    The classifier model, `MyoFuse.pth`, is available in the `Models` section of this repository.
 Download it and place it in the appropriate folder as described in the instructions.
 If you are using the Svetlana plugin for classification, add the `Svetlana` folder to your project directory, as explained in the instructions.
-The segmentation model for Cellpose is included in the latest release of this repository.
+The segmentation model for Cellpose is included in the first release of this repository.

 3. **Process Your Images**:
     Use the Python notebooks provided in the `Codes` section to process your images and quantify the fusion index.
 Follow the step-by-step guide `MyoFuse: How to Use` to ensure accurate results.